Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

   pipelining: 0
 ```

-The NodePort Service is the recommended approach for the best possible throughput.
-This has been tested with up to 1.000 TPS using 4 Logstash instances and a 5 Node-Elasticsearch cluster.
+The NodePort Service without any Load-Balancer in between is the recommended approach for the best possible throughput.
+This has been tested with up to 1.000 TPS using 4 Logstash
+instances and a 5 Node-Elasticsearch cluster.

 ### 2. Load Balancer